Keyboardly-App/keyboardly-dev/doc/Glossary.md

 - [Submenu Add On Navigation](#submenu-add-on-navigation)

 ## Add On
-On this development, `Add On` mean a module package of dynamic feature that fit and work with `Keyboardly` keyboard ecosystem with guideline that explained on this documentation.
+In this development, `Add On` means a module package of a dynamic feature that fits and works with `Keyboardly` keyboard ecosystem with guidelines that are explained in this documentation.

 ## App's Add On Navigation
 App's addon navigation is a way to access installed **add on** like the common app menu.
 It can be accessed from add on the menu;

 1. if it's installed & configured the navigation, the user will be redirected to a fragment of add on by the navigation graph
-2. if not installed or not configured, a detail add-on will appear.
+2. if not installed or not configured, a detailed add-on will appear.

 ![](https://user-images.githubusercontent.com/13946213/231936933-f9d5cfea-1869-4260-9caa-57deebc704e0.gif)

-It's should to be configured by [this](./Addon.md#apps-addon-navigation-configuration)
+It should be configured by [this](./Addon.md#apps-addon-navigation-configuration)

 ## Base Class
-Base Class means several class that must exist in an add on.
-Member of base class is :
+Base Class means several classes that must exist in an add-on.
+Member of the base class is :
 - Default Class Add On
 - DynamicDagger Class
 - DynamicFeatureImpl Class
 <br>
-All the class will explain on below.
+All the class will explain below.

 ## Default Class Add On
-`Default Class Add On` mean a class that created as a gateway of Add On will loaded & works.
+`Default Class Add On` means a class that is created as a gateway of Add On will load & work.
 See this sample of default class : [SampleDefaultClass](/addon/sample/src/main/java/app/keyboardly/addon/sample/SampleDefaultClass.kt)

 ## DynamicDagger Class
-`DynamicDagger Class` mean a class that contain `@Component` & `@Module` dagger class to build default class.
+`DynamicDagger Class` means a class that contains `@Component` & `@Module` dagger class to build the default class.
 See this sample of default class : [DynamicDagger](/addon/sample/src/main/java/app/keyboardly/addon/sample/di/DynamicDagger.kt)

 ## DynamicFeatureImpl Class
-`DynamicFeatureImpl` a class for implementation to connect the default class with DynamicDagger class See this sample of default class : [DynamicFeatureImpl](/addon/sample/src/main/java/app/keyboardly/addon/sample/DynamicFeatureImpl.kt)
+`DynamicFeatureImpl` is a class for implementation to connect the default class with the DynamicDagger class See this sample of default class : [DynamicFeatureImpl](/addon/sample/src/main/java/app/keyboardly/addon/sample/DynamicFeatureImpl.kt)

 ## Dynamic Feature
-Dynamic Feature is base of add on, to get more information see [feature delivery](https://developer.android.com/guide/playcore/feature-delivery)
+Dynamic Feature is a base of the add-on, to get more information see [feature delivery](https://developer.android.com/guide/playcore/feature-delivery)

 ## EditorInfo
 An editorInfo describes several attributes of a text editing object that an input method is communicating with (typically an EditText), most importantly the type of text content it contains and the current cursor position.
 See [detail](https://developer.android.com/reference/android/view/inputmethod/EditorInfo).

 ## Interface
-There is several interfaces that used on this development.
+There are several interfaces that are used in this development.
 ### ChipGroupCallBack
-Used for handle request chips options.
+Used for handle request chip options.
 See [detail](/libraries/actionview/src/main/java/app/keyboardly/lib/helper/ChipGroupCallBack.kt).

 ### InputPresenter
-Interface for handling when input mode activated.
+Interface for handling when input mode is activated.
 See [detail](/libraries/actionview/src/main/java/app/keyboardly/lib/helper/InputPresenter.kt).

 ### OnViewMessage
-For showing message on options area like default RecyclerView and ChipGroup options.
+For showing a message on options areas like default RecyclerView and ChipGroup options.
 See [detail](/libraries/actionview/src/main/java/app/keyboardly/lib/helper/OnViewMessage.kt).

 ### OnViewReady